faizns/Faizs-Data-Portofolio/README.md

 - Annual Product Category Quality
 - Annual Payment Type Usage

 The results of the business performance analysis of customer growth increased every year, with monthly active users increasing by 16% in the past year.
-Product quality also increased with the health and beauty category being the best-selling in the past year.
-Credit card is the most favorite customer payment method all the time.
+Product quality also increases with best-selling products are health and beauty categories.
+The credit card is the most favorite customer payment method all the time.
 <br>

 🛠 **Tools :** <br>